civl-verifier/civl-dev/civl-issues.md

 * Make linearity more general, for example:
   * Allow multiple linear annotations on a variable.
   * Allow direct specification of the collector function for a variable.

+# Assuming the gate of the refined action

+* The justification for this feature is poorly understood.
+Can we drop it?
+* In purity-issta.bpl, there is a loop that requires a yield at the beginning of the body to get the gate assumed.